A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Discussion

 \subsection{The role of the neutral gas}

-Usually, symmetric \mbox{H{\sc i}} absorption profiles centered on the systemic velocity of host galaxies trace regularly rotating disks while asymmetric and broad \mbox{H{\sc i}} absorption lines reveal outflows driven by jets \citep[e.g.][]{morganti2005,morganti2018}.
-The gas detected in 0731+438 has two outstanding properties which can help us to know what role they are playing.
+Usually, symmetric \mbox{H{\sc i}} absorption profiles centered on the systemic velocity of host galaxies trace regularly rotating disks, while asymmetric and broad \mbox{H{\sc i}} absorption lines reveal outflows driven by jets \citep[e.g.][]{morganti2005,morganti2018}.
+The gas detected in 0731+438 has two outstanding properties that can help us to know what role they are playing.
 The first is the location of the gas.
-As seen in Figure \ref{fig:gas_distri}, line 1 and 2 are associated with the southern radio lobe and at its edge while line 3 is associated with the northern radio lobe.
-Both lobes have extended out of the host galaxy, indicating the detected gas is not from any rotating disk in the host galaxy.
+As is seen in Fig. \ref{fig:gas_distri}, lines 1 and 2 are associated with the southern radio lobe and at its edge, while line 3 is associated with the northern radio lobe.
+Both lobes have extended out of the host galaxy, indicating that the detected gas is not from any rotating disk in the host galaxy.
 The second is the large velocity width.
-Line 1 has a large velocity span with full width at half maximum (FWHM) $\sim\,600\,\rm km\,s^{-1}$.
-This resembles the kinematics of the out-flowing gas driven by jet as detected in such as 4C 12.50, 3C 293 and IRAS 10565+2448 \citep{morganti2013,mahony2013,su2023a}.
+Line 1 has a large velocity span with a full width at half maximum (FWHM) of $\sim\,600\,\rm km\,s^{-1}$.
+This resembles the kinematics of the outflowing gas driven by the jet that has been detected in, for example, 4C 12.50, 3C 293, and IRAS 10565+2448 \citep{morganti2013,mahony2013,su2023a}.
 These two properties unambiguously point out that the lines we observed are tracing jet-driven outflows.